maxcountryman/irctk/README.markdown

 ## What To Do Next?

 There are a few other important aspects to the framework.
 For example, the context of the current line is available in a dictionary object; `bot.irc.context`.
 This dictionary allows you to do things like direct messages to a given sender or user, although keep in mind this functionality is built into the `send_reply` method of the IRC client wrapper.
+However this allows for more advanced behavior as you will have full access to the variables parsed from the line your plugin was called on.